jukemori/react-retailing-app/README.md

 ### pages folder

-- Home.tsx: Home page "/" that shows all lists of items
+- Home.tsx: Home page "/" Displays the list of items fetched from the API and provides search and filtering functionality.
 - Category.tsx: Item list page that is filtered by category "/category/:id"
-- Item.tsx: Item detail page that shows the detail of one item when you click the item card from the lists page.
+- Item.tsx: Item page "/item/:id".
+Represents an individual item detail, displaying relevant information.
 - SearchResult.tsx: Result page that shows the results of your search from the navbar.

 ### Other files